Chanda Sahib's invasion of Travancore: Background

 Marthanda Varma ruled the Kingdom of Travancore from 1729 to 1758.
 His reign saw conflicts with the Dutch East India Company.
 Meanwhile, the Carnatic Sultanate was under the rule of Nawab Dost Ali Khan, with Chanda Sahib serving as the Nawab's General and also his son-in-law.

 In March 1740, Dost Ali Khan, the Nawab of Arcot, dispatched Chanda Sahib and Baba Sahib to conquer certain territories on behalf of his son, Safdar Ali Khan.
 Chanda Sahib and Safdar Ali Khan advanced towards Travancore with the Carnatic army, eventually reaching its territories.
-The Travancore army, already engaged in conflicts with the Dutch in another region, struggled to focus on repelling the Sultanate's invasion.
+The Travancore army, already engaged in war with the Dutch in the north of the kingdom, were already deployed there.
+Therefore, Travancore struggled to focus on repelling the Sultanate's invasion.

 Chanda Sahib's forces achieved a successful invasion of Travancore's territories, capturing places like Nagercoil, Suchindram, and Kottar.
 The Travancore forces, led by Ramayyan Dalawa, suffered defeat, and Chanda Sahib's army captured Tovala..

 Aftermath

 Following the invasion, Marthanda Varma offered 120,000 gold coins and 6 elephants to Dost Ali Khan, who accepted the presents and gave the territories back to Marthanda Varma.
+Once the Travancore–Dutch War was over, Marthanda Varma focused his attention on the southern border of his kingdom.
+His Dutch-born general Eustachius De Lannoy demolished the former mud fortifications and replaced them with masonary walls, bastions and about 50 artillery pieces (the Aramboly lines) covering the road at the mountain pass at Aralvaimozhi to ensure that future invasions would be repelled.
+To mitigate any risks of further wars, Travancore also promised to pay the Nawab a sum of 6000 Travancore Rupees and an elephant each year, in return for the Nawab's military help in dealing with any internal and external enemies.